 Accommodations at Sheraton 4 Points at the Tucson Airport (B,L,D)

 Plan to depart at your convenience anytime today.
 Breakfast is included with your hotel.
 And if you would like to stay on to enjoy more sightseeing and birding in the Tucson area we can make recommendations.

 Cost of the Journey

-Cost of the tour: $3690 DBL / $TBD SGL, based on double occupancy from Tucson, AZ.
-Includes nine nights’ accommodations, all meals as noted in the itinerary, purified water, airport transfers, ground transportation in vans, professional guide services, park and other entrance fees, and miscellaneous program expenses.
+Cost of the tour: $4390 DBL / $4850 SGL, based on double occupancy from Tucson, Arizona.
+Includes nine nights’ accommodations, all meals as noted in the itinerary, purified water, ground transportation in vans, professional guide services, park and other entrance fees, and miscellaneous program expenses.
 Not included is round-trip airfare to and from Tucson, personal expenses such as laundry, telephone, drinks from the bar, and gratuities for luggage handling or other services.
 Guide gratuities are at your discretion.

 Items of Note